 Those of us entrusted to oversee Trinity Lands today are driven by the same desire to perform to the best of our abilities, so we can do the most good possible.

-We run a very lean operation and rely heavily on extensive volunteer input from people with renowned agriculture nous.
-In recent years, we’ve created a small paid executive to ensure we have appropriate governance for an organisation of our size.
+We run a very lean operation and rely heavily on extensive volunteer input from people with proven agriculture nous.
+In recent years, we’ve created a small paid executive and ensure we have appropriate governance for an organisation of our size.

-Trinity Lands has a social corporate responsibility as a landowner and business operator in the local communities of South Waikato, Bay of Plenty and Northland.
-Beyond our wider charitable purpose, we seek to support core services, and social support functions in our local communities.
+Trinity Lands has a social corporate responsibility as a landowner and business operator in the local communities of South Waikato and Bay of Plenty.
+Beyond our wider charitable purpose, we seek to support core services and social support functions in our local communities.

-Trinity Lands is focussed on being a responsible landowner.
+Trinity Lands is focused on being a responsible landowner.
 Our farms, orchards and forestry land comply with environmental regulations.
 We continually look ahead to see how we can improve through systems and technologies.